jsonpr/presentations/README.md

 # Jason Kao's Presentations

 Below is a non-exhaustive list (in reverse chronological order) of conference talks and presentations I've had the opportunity to present.
-Reach out to me if you'd like more information.
+Reach out to me (at jason @ fogsecurity.io) if you'd like more information.

 ## 2025